WalletConnect/walletconnect-docs/docs/specs/clients/sign/namespaces.md

 The following is validated for the WalletConnect library:

 - validates structure is correct
-- validates sessionNamespaces match at least all requiredNamespaces
+- validates namespaces match at least all requiredNamespaces
 - validates accounts are included at least one per chain in the requiredNamespaces

 ✅ Session namespaces **MUST** be included in the session approval response